Balanced Audiovisual Dataset for Imbalance Analysis: Experiments on Existing Datasets

-(1) UCF101\cite{soomro2012ucf101} consists of in-the-wild videos from 101 action classes, it is typically regarded as a multimodal dataset with RGB and optical flow modalities\cite{simonyan2014two}.

-(2)Kinetics-Sound\cite{arandjelovic2017KS} is a dataset with 31 human action categories, which is a subset selected from the Kinetics-400\cite{kay2017kinetics}.
-The categories are selected to be potentially manifested visually and aurally, however, the select strategy fails to consider the audiovisual correspondence of samples.

-(3) VGG-Sound\cite{chen2020vggsound} is a large-scale video dataset that contains 309 classes, covering a wide range of audio events in everyday life.
-The videos are collected with audiovisual correspondence so that the sound source is guaranteed to be visible.
-However, VGG-Sound still contains modality bias between vision and sound, with sound-oriented categories such as ``Thunder'', which is easy to recognize with audio modality while hard to distinguish with visual content.

-\textbf{Implementation Details.} For the audiovisual datasets, we use ResNet-18 as the backbone for both modalities.
-Following Peng et al.\cite{peng2022balanced}, for audio input, we extract the spectrogram with a sample rate of 48$kHz$ by librosa\cite{mcfee2015librosa}, we extract frames with 1fps and randomly select frames as the visual input.
-For optical flow input, we use a stack of optical flow images which contained 10 x-channel and 10 y-channel images.
-We use SGD with 0.9 momentum and 1e-4 weight decay as optimizer for all datasets.
-And the learning rate is 1e-3 initially and multiplies 0.1 every 70 epochs in audiovisual datasets, while the ReduceLROnPlateau is used as scheduler with 1e-2 initial learning rate in RGB-Optical flow dataset.
+We estimate the modality discrepancy of Kinetics-Sound~\cite{kay2017kinetics} and VGG-Sound~\cite{chen2020vggsound} datasets, and further, evaluate existing imbalance methods on these datasets.
+We use ResNet-18 as the backbone for both modalities.
+Following Peng et al.~\cite{peng2022balanced}, for audio input, we extract the spectrogram with a sample rate of 48$kHz$, while we extract frames with 1fps and randomly select frames as the visual input.

 For modality discrepancy estimation, we train each modality separately to evaluate the unimodal confidence.
-Given the coverage speed of each modality varies in different datasets, we adopt an early-stop strategy and utilize the epoch before overfitting during training to obtain reliable unimodal confidence, where we reference the performance on the validation subset to select the early-stop timestamp.
+Given that the coverage speed of each modality varies in different datasets, we adopt an early-stop strategy during training to obtain reliable unimodal confidence.